A&E or 999

 - Providing an emergency response – South Central Ambulance Service’s (SCAS) main purpose is to respond to emergency 999 calls, getting medical help to patients who have serious or life-threatening injuries or illnesses as quickly as possible.

 - Responding to less serious calls – A large proportion of patients, however, do not have serious or life-threatening conditions.
 And they don’t need to be sent an ambulance or blue lights and sirens.
-Often they can receive more appropriate care (link to Choose the right service page) or health advice (link to NHS111 page) somewhere other than at hospital.
+Often they can receive more appropriate care (see Choose the right service) or health advice (via NHS111) somewhere other than at hospital.

 - Non-Emergency Transport Service